david-develop/monty/README.md

     pstr - prints the string starting at the top of the stack.

-    rotl - The top element of the stack becomes the last one, and the second top element of the stack becomes the first one.
+    rotl - The top element of the stack becomes the last one and the second top element becomes the first one.

     rotr - The last element of the stack becomes the top element of the stack.